wp-plugins/planso-forms/readme.txt

 * Added option to choose from 3 different Datepicker Frameworks

 == Upgrade Notice ==

+= 1.4.3 =
+Major improvements in the backend - all new drag-n-drop and field sorting methods

 = 1.3.8 =
 Fixed an IMPORTANT security issue